 Brooke Edge has a PhD in Media Studies and Communication from the University of Colorado and currently serves as Director of Research and Strategy for PriceWeber, an advertising and marketing agency based in Louisville, KY.
 She also taught media studies and theory at the University of Denver and University of Colorado, Boulder, and was a features reporter for a number of publications, including The Prague Post and Creative Loafing.

 Brooke’s academic research focused on healthcare messaging in popular media, qualitative analysis of audience response, and strategic communications to underserved populations.
 Brooke has conducted media and communications research and strategy efforts for clients in the arts, automotive, beverage, entertainment, financial services and packaged goods industries.
+Brooke and her husband moved to Louisville in 2015.
+They and their two children enjoy exploring Louisville's restaurant scene and traveling as much as possible.

 Director of marketing